Where is Stahleck Castle?

 Stahleck Castle means “impregnable castle on a crag” in Middle High German, but fortunately for you, today it’s not that difficult to breach the walls.
 This impressive structure looms over the small town of Bacharach in the state of Rhineland-Palatinate in Southwest Germany.
 Germany has over 20,000 castles and castle ruins, but this one definitely stands out.

 The town itself is like something out of a fairytale.
 French writer and poet Victor Hugo, who penned The Hunchback of Notre Dame and Les Misérables, once described Bacharach as “one of the most beautiful cities in the world.”
 High praise indeed!
-So if you are looking for oodles of German charm, and half-timbered buildings, and cobblestones, and wine cafés, and riverside vistas, Bacharach is the magical place for you!
+So if you are looking for oodles of German charm, and half-timbered buildings, and cobblestones, wine cafés, and riverside vistas, Bacharach is the magical place for you!

 History of Stahleck Castle